 MARIAROSA CUTILLO, HEAD OF STRATEGIC PARTNERSHIPS FOR UNFPA.

 The announcement of the formal partnership between Special Olympics and the UNFPA was made during a co-convened session entitled “The Revolution is Inclusion: Sports and Empowerment”.
+If you are aiming towards higher athletic goals make sure to check out https://www.fitathletic.com.
 This session brought together thought leaders, sports stars and sports administrators to share their commitment to using their reach in sport to uplift and include women and girls, but especially girls with intellectual disabilities.